-Regice is returning to Pokémon Go Raids for one weekend only!
+How to take on Regice in Pokémon Go

 Mega Charizard X

-Although its performace can't match Mega Charizard Y or several of the top performing Shadow Pokémon, if you already have a Mega Charizard X ready to go, it will serve you very well against Regice.
-As a Fire and Dragon type, it loses the resistances Mega Charizard Y has and takes double damage from the Ground type move Earthquake, so definitely prioritize Y over X. Fire Spin and Blast Burn is the ideal moveset for any Charizard in this fight.
+Although Mega Charizard Y is preferred, Mega Charizard X is still an excellent counter here.
+As a Fire and Dragon type, it loses the resistances Mega Charizard Y has and takes increased damage from the Ground type move Earthquake, so definitely prioritize Y over X if you can.
+Fire Spin and Blast Burn is the ideal moveset for any Charizard in this fight.

-The Legendary mascot of Pokémon Black, Reshiram is a Dragon and Fire type, so has the same weakness to Earthquake as Mega Charizard X. It's also have very limited availability, having been released during a global pandemic, prior to Remote Raid Passes, so many players don't even have one, much less the Candies to power it up.
-Still, if you have Reshiram, it will perform well in this Raid.
-Fire Fang and Overheat are the moves you'll want your Reshiram to know.

 Metagross

 A pseudo-Legendary originally discovered in the Hoenn region of Gen III, Metagross performs quite well against Regice in a vaccum.
-It takes half damage from Ice and Normal attacks, while taking double damage from Earthquake.
+It takes reduced damage from Ice and Normal attacks, while taking super effective damage from Earthquake.
 If you cannot coordinate the use of either Mega Charizard or Mega Houndoom, you likely have multiple Metagross thanks to Community Day and other events.
-Eventually, Mega Metagross or one of the other Steel type Mega Pokémon will be unlocked, making Metagross will be far more useful against Regice.
+Eventually, Mega Metagross or one of the other Steel type Mega Pokémon will be unlocked, meaning Metagross will be far more useful against Regice.
 If you are bringing Metagross, you'll want it to know Bullet Punch and its Community Day exclusive move, Meteor Mash.

 Mega Houndoom

-A dark and Fire type Pokémon originally discovered in the Johto region of Gen II, Houndoom's Mega Evolved forme will boost Fire types on the field, and deal super effective damage against the Ice Titan with Fire Fang and Flame Thrower.
+A dark and Fire type Pokémon originally discovered in the Johto region of Gen II, Houndoom's Mega Evolved form will boost Fire types on the field, and deal super effective damage against the Ice Titan with Fire Fang and Flame Thrower.
 However, Mega Houndoom isn't likely to last long because it takes double damage from Fighting and Ground type moves.
 If you're lucky enough to face a Regice with only Ice moves, it takes reduced damage from those.

-A pure Fighting type from the Unova region of Gen V, Conkeldurr doesn't bring any notable weaknesses or resistances to this Raid and, as there aren't any Fighting type Mega Pokémon unlocked yet, it won't benefit from that boost either.
-Still, because its first stage, Timburr is pretty common and it benefits from Trade Evolution, many Trainers have at least one already powered up.
-Counter and Dynamic Punch are the moves you'll want your Conkeldurr to know.

 Chandelure